ansys/pymodelcenter/README.rst

 Overview
 --------

-This library provides a Python API for using the ModelCenter suite of Ansys products.
-These products provide tools for creating and automating engineering workflows.
+Ansys ModelCenter Workflow is a Python client library for Ansys ModelCenter, a suite of products delivering tools for creating and automating engineering workflows.

 Documentation and issues
 ------------------------

-Documentation for the latest stable release of the Ansys ModelCenter Workflow is hosted at `Ansys ModelCenter Workflow documentation <https://modelcenter.docs.pyansys.com/version/dev/>`_.
+Documentation for the latest stable release of Ansys ModelCenter Workflow is hosted at `Ansys ModelCenter Workflow documentation <https://modelcenter.docs.pyansys.com/version/dev/>`_.

 The documentation has four sections:

 - `Getting started <https://modelcenter.docs.pyansys.com/version/dev/getting_started/index.html>`_: Learn
-  how to install the Ansys ModelCenter Workflow.
+  how to install Ansys ModelCenter Workflow.
-- `User guide <https://modelcenter.docs.pyansys.com/version/dev/user_guide/index.html>`_: Understand how to use the Ansys ModelCenter Workflow.
+- `User guide <https://modelcenter.docs.pyansys.com/version/dev/user_guide/index.html>`_: Understand how to use Ansys ModelCenter Workflow to create and run workflows.
-- `API reference <https://rocky.docs.pyansys.com/version/dev/api/index.html>`_: Understand Ansys Engineering Workflow API endpoints, their capabilities, and how to interact with them programmatically.
+- `API reference <https://rocky.docs.pyansys.com/version/dev/api/index.html>`_: Understand how to use Python to interact programmatically with Ansys ModelCenter.
+  Workflow API endpoints and how to use them to interact programmatically.
 - `Contribute <https://modelcenter.docs.pyansys.com/version/dev/contributing/index.html>`_: Learn how to
   contribute to the Ansys ModelCenter Workflow codebase or documentation.